 The internet is stuffed full of endless amounts of information about music.
-Google “learn jazz” or “jazz lessons” and you are immediately assaulted with thousands of search results, each one offering their own opportunities and sales pitches.
+Google “learn jazz” or “jazz lessons” and you are immediately assaulted with thousands of search results, each one offering their own ideas for improving jazz improvisation skills.

 The problem with learning jazz online is there is simply too much out there.
 That’s why we get emails almost every day from aspiring jazz musicians asking “where do I start?”.

 To try to help our jazz community out, I’m going to list 10 resources for jazz musicians.
 The hope is that these resources will help you narrow down the online tools you want to use to help you become a better jazz musician.

 Keep in mind, Learn Jazz Standards is a jazz resource, and we strive to make this blog a place where everybody can find what they need to learn jazz.
 So half of the resources I provide today come from LJS and the other half can be found outside LJS.
 These are amazing jazz resources I hope you’ll take advantage of!

 Best Drum Trainer is one of my favorite metronome tools online.
 It’s most certainly not just for drummers, as it works just as well for any other instrumentalist.
 This metronome has a ton of different options, including a Tempo Trainer and a Speed Trainer, allowing you to add silent bars or even change the meter.